Sonika-gupta/EverestChallengers/README.md

 #### Assumptions

-- Chasing Team: Assuming that Team India has played and Team Australia is chasing.
+- Chasing Team: Default: Assuming that Team India has played and Team Australia is chasing.
-- Target Runs: Assuming Team India scored 20 runs in the super over so Team Australia requires 21 for a win.
+- Target Runs: Default: Assuming Team India scored 20 runs in the super over so Team Australia requires 21 for a win.
 - Bowl Cards: 6 bowl cards for super over will be picked randomly from valid bowl cards.
 - Wickets: 2 batsmen from Team Australia will be picked randomly.
 - Bowler: Bowler from Team India will be picked randomly.